matdombrock/sllm/README.md

-  -e, --expert <string...>    act as an expert on this domain -5, --like-im-five          explain it like I'm 5 years old -H, --history <number>      prepend history (chatGPT mode) -f, --file <path>           preprend the given file contents -T, --trim                  automatically trim the given file contents -m, --model <model-name>    specify the model name (default: "gpt-3.5-turbo") --mock                      dont actually send the prompt to the API
+  -e, --expert <string...>    act as an expert on this domain -5, --like-im-five          explain it like I'm 5 years old -H, --history <number>      prepend history (chatGPT mode) -f, --file <path>           prepend the given file contents -T, --trim                  automatically trim the given file contents -m, --model <model-name>    specify the model name (default: "gpt-3.5-turbo") --mock                      dont actually send the prompt to the API